The Complexity of T-Bone Collisions

 What makes T-bone collisions dangerous is the fact that, often, the accidents are chain reactions.
 The vehicle that gets T-boned may receive enough force for it to crash to nearby obstacles, such as other vehicles, utility poles, street lights, and fire hydrants.
 It may even turnover and eject its occupants.
 The vehicle that causes the T-bone accident may also inflict enough force on itself that it goes over the initial collision area and wreak further havoc.

 T-bone collisions are even more tragic when a negligent or reckless party has caused it.
 This is because an innocent person is likely hurt and properties are likely damaged just because of somebody else’s actions.
-According to the website of this Philadelphia accident lawyer, those who have been victims of such instances may have legal options, which is good news.
+Those who have been victims of such instances may have legal options, which is good news.

 T-bone accidents typically occur because of right-of-way problems.
 For example, a vehicle has been diligently crossing the intersection with a green light when a vehicle from the adjacent road suddenly enters the intersection with a red light, resulting into a T-bone collision.